K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 -   **Manifest**[^1]: In an open cloud platform, manifest is an element of an application as a file defining deployment's additional information (meta).
     It is written in YAML[^2] form, as the default file name is manifest.yml.
-    The deployment's additional information includes an application name, memory, and the number of instances..
+    The deployment's additional information includes an application name, memory, and the number of instances.
-    Below shows an example of manifest.yml for test-app to deploy.
+    Below shows an example of manifest.yml for the test-app to deploy.

  ````
   applications: